NeXt-Warning-System/project/updates/week9.md

 * Elicit user needs from the internal user research sessions
 * Create Show N Tell Presentation; User Research
 * Continuing to recruit additional external user participants
+* Change design focus to external user registration, starting with design research for finding a location

 ## What we’re planning for next week